insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 Here I create a CRD that same with the one defined in [[the previous post]](/2020-02-11/kubernetes-custom-resource/#creating-an-object-as-custom-resource-based-on-crd).

-> In this post, I do not follow the tutorials without any thinking.
-The code generator is not perfect so I encountered so many difficulties.
-I introduce the problems I got and understandings regarding them.
+> In this post, I tried not to post just example code with no explanations; I encountered so many problems using code-generator.
+I introduce them and understandings I got.

 ## 1. Prepare some Go files for code generation